rsokl/Learning_Python/docs/_sources/Module6_Testing/Pytest.md.txt

 ```

 We will often have tests that require multiple parameters.
-The general form for creating the the parameterization decorator for $N$ parameters,
+The general form for creating the parameterization decorator for $N$ parameters,
 each of which assume $J$ values, is:

 ```python